thebsdbox/kube-gateway/README.md

-# kube-proxy
+# kube-gateway
-A transparent proxy for Kubernetes pods
+A transparent gateway for Kubernetes pods